Plotprojects/plot-titanium-module/readme.md

 _plot.initPlot(config)_

 Initializes Plot.
 You must call this method before calling other methods other than the notification handler Plot provides.
+Please note that initialization is asynchronous.
+Any other calls to the Plot library should wait at least 1000 ms (e.g. use setTimeout).
 The _config_ parameter is an object and may have the following properties:

 <table>